0LEUM/PicPayPoll/USE.md

 - ACCESS_SECRET = "AWS User ACCESS_SECRET"
 - RPC_URL = "your alchemy RPC_URL"

-# For "worker-frontend"
-touch .env
-- DATABASE_URL="your data base url"
 ```

 ### 5. Now you are all set..
 Start coding...